carlosfmorenog/MLCyberSecBiometrics/README.md

 # MLCyberSecFace

-Data for the face detection example is stored here!
+Data for the face detection and finger recognition examples is stored here!